Little Extras Add Up

 3. Report Your Recommendations

-Once you discover the problem areas, develop three different package options that fix the problem.
-Then discuss each package with the client.
+Once you discover the problem areas, develop three different package options which fix the problem.
+Then discuss each package with your client.

 Based upon the diagnostic, your auto mechanic often gives you a long list of recommendations.
 Yes, it’s sometimes overwhelming.
 Together, however, you decide which work to complete now and what recommendations to postpone for a later date.

 Remember to clearly explain how you handle new requests, changes or unexpected problems.
-This sets a boundary.
+This develops healthy boundaries.